srl-labs/containerlab/docs/install.md

 ```bash
 curl -sL https://containerlab.dev/setup | sudo bash -s "all"
 ```
+/// note
+Please log out and log back in after execution of the script to complete the installation.
+///

 To install an individual component, specify the function name as an argument to the script.
 For example, to install only `docker`: